suncoast-devs/handbook/lessons/full-stack-build-an-app-creating-restaurants/index.md

 object we are building.
 We also set a unique method to handle input/textarea changes.

-Lets implement one of the handling methods, `handleAddress`:
+Let's implement one of the handling methods, `handleAddress`:

 ```javascript
 function handleAddress(event) {